Skip to content

 • 3 Do employees need to manage availability, swaps, and leave in the same system?

-• 4 Do you need forecasting or stronger day-of planning, or just scheduling?
+• 4 Do you need forecasting or stronger planning within shifts, or just scheduling?

 • 5 How much implementation effort can your team realistically take on?

-• 6 Do you need to manage what happens during the day after shifts are assigned, or only the shifts themselves?
+• 6 Do you need to manage what people do during each shift after it is assigned, or only the shifts themselves?

 Frequently asked questions